msiden/gold_thief/README.md

     - [ ] Elevator
     - [ ] Handle
 - [ ] Make miners move
 - [ ] Make player able to move between different rooms
+- [ ] Print number of lives etc to the top of the screen
+- [x] Game over if no lives left